bdragon300/go-asyncapi/docs/go-asyncapi/content/commands/doc/inspect.md

 ### Recursive mode

 In recursive mode (`-r` flag) the command follows all `$ref`s and shows the full entity hierarchy.
-`-R` enables recursive mode like `-r`, but additionally shows all inner JSON Schema objects nested in every schema, and also expands all possible `$ref`s chains.
+`-R` enables recursive mode like `-r`, but additionally shows the full hierarchy of JSON Schema objects and expands possible `$ref` chains.

 In recursive mode the `$ref`s pointing to URLs are forbidden — pass `-F` to allow following them.